yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-02-bigo-and-functional/README.md

 console.log('side effect'); // side effect
 ```
 * In functional programming the goal is to design functions that have no side effects
-* A function with no side effects has an input and an output
+* A function with no side effects has can still have an input and an output
 * Functions with no side-effects are called pure functions
 ``` javascript
 // map has no side effects